Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 > <img src="./img/slab-alloc.png" style="zoom:30%;" />
 > Review the course slides.

-The Slab system, originating from SunOS source code, was used in early Linux kernels to manage memory allocation for small system objects.
-This assignment will guide students in **designing and implementing a new Slab memory allocation system** to improve memory management efficiency for small objects like `struct file` in xv6.
+The slab system, originating from SunOS source code, was used in early Linux kernels to manage memory allocation for small system objects.
+This assignment will guide students in **designing and implementing a new slab memory allocation system** to improve memory management efficiency for small objects like `struct file` in xv6.

-On a side note, the lab where the MP2 TAs work is called NEWSLAB, which can be playfully split as "New Slab"—fittingly, the goal of MP2!
+On a side note, the lab where the MP2 TAs work is called NEWSLAB, which can be playfully split as "New slab"—fittingly, the goal of MP2!
 Hopefully, this isn’t too cheesy.

-# Preliminary Design and API of the Slab Allocator
+# Preliminary Design and API of the slab Allocator

-## Preliminary Design of the Slab Allocator
+## Preliminary Design of the slab Allocator

-The goals of the Slab allocator design are:
+The goals of the slab allocator design are:

 1. Allocate pages for kernel objects of the same size.
 2. Divide pages into fixed-size objects to improve memory utilization efficiency.